Your customer journey does not start on your homepage.

 Discovery is…

-Early moments where someone becomes aware of:
+The early phase where someone becomes aware of:

 -